scfurl/henipipe/README.md

   --fastq_folder FASTQ_FOLDER, -fq FASTQ_FOLDER
-                        For MAKERUNSHEET only: Pathname of fastq folder (files must be organized in folders named by sample) --filter_high FILTER_HIGH, -fh FILTER_HIGH
+                        For MAKERUNSHEET only: Pathname of fastq folder (files must be organized in folders named by sample) --genome_key GENOME_KEY, -gk GENOME_KEY
+                        For MAKERUNSHEET only: abbreviation to use "installed" genomes in the runsheet (See README.md for more details
+  --filter_high FILTER_HIGH, -fh FILTER_HIGH
                         For ALIGN only: upper limit of fragment size to exclude, defaults is no upper limit.
 OPTIONAL